 Although mainly aimed at the transport of wheeled cargo, certain RoRo ships are also used to transport break bulk cargoes on deepsea trade lanes.
 A distinction can be made between four RoRo vessel types, which are full RoRo cargo vessels, general cargo ships with (auxiliary) RoRo access, container vessels with RoRo capacity (so-called ConRos), and Pure Car Carriers (PCCs) and Pure Car and Truck Carriers (PCTCs).

 RoRo cargo can be either wheeled by itself (i.e. cars, trucks, or rolling equipment) or mobilized (i.e. placed on a trailer-type unit and then towed on board).
-RoRo thus provides the ability to carry an extensive range of cargo, such as cars (of all kinds), trucks and trailers, (agricultural) machinery, mining equipment, roadbuilding equipment, project cargo, forest products, iron and steel, coils, cables, oversized cargo, etc. Advantages of RoRo vessels are that there is no need for dockside cargo handling equipment and that it enables fast turnaround times for certain cargo types.
-On the other hand, stowage productivity for RoRo ships is relatively low, and extensive lashing and securing can be needed to avoid sudden movement of cargo.
+RoRo thus provides the ability to carry an extensive range of cargo, such as cars (of all kinds), trucks and trailers, (agricultural) machinery, mining equipment, roadbuilding equipment, project cargo, forest products, iron and steel, coils, cables, oversized cargo, etc. Advantages of RoRo vessels are that there is no need for dockside cargo handling equipment and that they enable fast turnaround times for certain cargo types.
+On the other hand, stowage productivity for RoRo ships is relatively low, and extensive lashing and securing may be needed to avoid the sudden movement of cargo.